CTS Cycling Field Test

 CTS Cycling Training Zones & Intensity Ranges Calculator

-You can use the online calculator below to automatically calculate your cycling training zones, or we've also setup a Google Sheet calculator you can use to calculate and save your training zones.
+You can use the Google Sheet calculator to calculate and save your cycling training zones.